ENaveen98/BigDataChallenge19/README.md

 The Winning Solutin for Big Data Challenge powered by HSBC under Shaastra 2019.

 Problem Statement:
+The aim of the problem is to develop a forecasting model to predict a stock's short-term price movement.
+The use of such prediction models is widely prevalent in algorithmic trading.
+Algorithmic trading, sometimes referred to as high-frequency trading in specific circumstances, is the use of automated systems to identify true (money making) signals among massive amounts of data that capture the underlying stock dynamics.
+These models can be leveraged to develop profitable trading strategies (akin to hedge funds) to help investors/traders achieve better returns.
+Contestants are expected and encouraged to think of empirical models/heuristics in order to better predict the price evolution of the hypothetical stock.

+Description:
 An order driven market is a financial market where all buyers and sellers display the prices at which they wish to buy or sell a particular security, as well as the amounts of the security desired to be bought or sold.
 In these markets, participants may submit limit orders or market orders.